matejc/opensezame/README.rst

     - on index page loaded,
     - on successful entry,
     - on access denied,
-    - and more ...
+    - on exception

-Also with customizable templates.
+Also with customizable templates per each plugin.

 instalation to virtualenv